-To access secure research data in a safe setting provided by a Accredited Processor, researchers must submit a research project or exploratory analysis accreditation application.
+To access secure research data in a safe setting provided by a DEA Accredited Processor, researchers must submit a research project or exploratory analysis accreditation application.
 This can be done in parallel with the Accredited Researcher application process.

 This example application is designed to be used alongside the Research Project Accreditation Application Guidance, also available on the UK Statistics Authority website.
 This guidance provides researchers with examples of how best to complete a Research Project Application Form, to be assessed by the Research Accreditation Panel.
-The examples below are taken from two research projects that have been submitted to the Research Accreditation Panel, whereby they were accredited and allowed to proceed.
+The examples below are taken from multiple projects that were accredited and allowed to proceed.

-This guide provides specific detail on what the Research Accreditation Panel expect from research project applications that are submitted for accreditation.
+This guide provides specific detail on what is expected from research project applications that are submitted for accreditation.
 The guide has pinpointed a number of sections of the research project application form where particular detail is required.
 Researchers should use the examples and guidance provided in this document when completing research project applications.
-Researchers that require further support with research project applications should contact their associated accredited data processing environment.
+Researchers that require further support with research project applications should contact their associated DEA accredited data processing environment.